-Within the Site Builder you build your Site structure, navigation and organize your spaces and apply themes.
+The Site Builder is the tool you use to build your Site structure, navigation and organize your spaces and apply themes.

 Go to: Confluence Admin > Site Builder

 Building your Site